 The goal of this section: A call to action leaves hiring managers wanting to get in touch; then finish letter with a polite and respectful signature.

-I would love to be able to share more of my purchasing experience during an interview.
+I would love to be able to share more of my purchasing experience during a potential interview.